Updated: 17th October 2019

 The trail ready component spec on the Fathom is perfect for fast paced fun on challenging tracks.

-Giant have put a lot of thought in to the components on the Fathom.
+Giant has put a lot of thought into the components on the Fathom.
 It is great to see wide 780mm handlebars and short stems on every bike as this gives you more control when riding challenging terrain.
 A dropper post is fitted as standard which means you can make the most out of every trail section without having to stop and fiddle with your seat clamp.

 Tubeless ready out of the box, the wheels are a plus point for the Fathom